candjaya123/Capstone_Aspald/README.md

 Bangkit 2023 Capstone Project <br>

-We're using Python Flask for developing this API and deploy it on Google CLoud Platform.
+We're using NodeJS for developing this API and deploy it on Google CLoud Platform.

 ## GCP Architecture
 ![gcp_architecture](assets/gcp-architecture.png)